openebs-archive/openebs-docs/docs/aws.md

     kubectl apply -f percona-openebs-deployment.yaml
     ```

-22. To check the status of application and Jiva Pods, use following command
+22. To check the status of application and Jiva Pods, use the following command.

     ```
     kubectl get pods -o wide
     ```

-23. The following will be similar output.
+ Output similar to the following is displayed.

     ```
     NAME                                                             READY     STATUS    RESTARTS   AGE       IP           NODE